-To help your child recover more quickly, make sure he or she:
+To help your child recover more quickly, make sure they:

 - Relaxes.
 Plenty of rest gives your child a boost in fighting the infection.
-Your child’s healthcare provider may recommend your child stay home from school until symptoms get better.
+Your child’s healthcare provider may advise that your child stay home from school until symptoms get better.

 - Drinks plenty of fluids.
-Water, soups, and warm tea can help prevent dehydration.
+Water, soups, and warm tea can help prevent fluid loss (dehydration).

 - Takes prescribed medicines.
-Your child’s healthcare provider may recommend over-the-counter medicines to ease symptoms such as fever or pain.
+Your child’s healthcare provider may advise over-the-counter medicines to ease symptoms such as fever or pain.
 A humidifier can help with breathing problems.

 What are possible complications of walking pneumonia in a child?